Skip to main content

 If you already use a CPAP machine, the ESS can help you and your doctor gauge whether your therapy is effectively reducing daytime sleepiness.
 A high ESS score despite consistent CPAP use could indicate that your pressure settings need adjustment, your mask fit is compromising therapy, or there is another factor worth investigating.

 You can analyze your CPAP data to see whether your nightly metrics align with how you feel during the day.
+Comparing your ESS score against your objective therapy data (AHI, usage hours, leak rate) gives you a complete picture of both how your therapy is performing and how it is affecting your daily life.

 Related Guides